Getting Started with Windows Forms Pivot Chart

 Begin update and end update

-When you do more changes in the underlying data source, the pivot chart will be updated for every changes and performance will be degraded.
-So, to do more changes or more operations, do them between the BeginUpdate and EndUpdate methods of pivot chart.
+When you make more changes in the underlying data source, the pivot chart will be updated for every change and the performance will be degraded.
+So, to do more changes or more operations, do them between the BeginUpdate and EndUpdate methods of the pivot chart.
 The BeginUpdate method will temporarily freeze the painting or refreshing of the control until the EndUpdate method is called.
 After all the changes have been made, invoke the EndUpdate method to resume painting of the control.

 this.pivotChart1.BeginUpdate();